Ney2/Vet-Clinic/README.md

-# Vet-Clinic
+## Vet-Clinic
-This is a simple relational database that holds data about animals.It has 5 columns: name, date_of_birth, escape_attempts, neutered, and weight_kg.
+This is a simple relational database that holds data about animals.
+It consists of three tables:- animals table, species table, and owners_table.
 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database: